MaxHaro/ProofViz/README.md

 ## Features

 * **AI-Powered Analysis**: Uses Google Gemini to deconstruct the logical steps of a mathematical proof.
+* **Logical Flaw Detection**: A separate "Validate Logic" button calls a specialized AI verifier to analyze the proof for logical gaps or errors.
+Invalid steps are visually flagged (⚠️), and valid proofs are given a success confirmation (✔).
 * **Key Concepts Extraction**: Automatically identifies and lists key definitions, theorems, or axioms used to justify steps in the proof.
 * **Interactive Graph Visualization**: Renders proofs as dynamic graphs where you can drag nodes, pan, and zoom.
 * **LaTeX Rendering**: Uses react-latex-next to render all mathematical notations ($\sqrt{2}$, $\lim_{n \to \infty}$, etc...) beautifully inside the graph nodes.